-This is an area in which you might be very pleasantly surprised, given the ZS’s low pricetag, and MG’s status as an unabashed budget brand.
+This is an area in which you might be very pleasantly surprised, given the MG ZS EV’s low price tag, and MG’s status as an unabashed budget brand.

-All in all, the interior doesn’t feel any worse for quality than a Renault Zoe, and in fact, it probably feels better on that score than a considerably more expensive Nissan Leaf.
-The entry-level Excite car comes with cloth upholstery in a houndstooth design, which is nice enough, but the reasonably convincing leather-effect seats you get in the Exclusive range-topper do hike the feeling of quality a bit.
+All in all, the interior of the MG ZS EV doesn’t feel any worse for quality than a Renault Zoe, and in fact, it probably feels better on that score than a considerably more expensive Nissan Leaf.
+The entry-level MG ZS EV Excite comes with cloth upholstery in a houndstooth design, as does the MG ZS EV SE on later models.
+This is nice enough, but the reasonably convincing leather-effect seats you get in the Exclusive and Trophy range-toppers do hike the feeling of quality a bit.

-The system centres around a glossy-fronted 8.0-inch touchscreen, and it supports all the functionality you’d expect it to, including DAB radio, Bluetooth, satellite-navigation and Apple Carplay/Android Auto.
+Pre-facelift MG ZS EV models get a glossy-fronted 8.0-inch touchscreen, and it supports all the functionality you’d expect it to, including DAB radio, Bluetooth, satellite navigation and Apple CarPlay/Android Auto.

 The graphics look sharp and modern, but the system could be a lot easier to use.
 For starters, the home screen is central to how you use the system, yet there’s no marking on the button that gets you there.
 The button in question is the one in the middle of the volume control, which looks like it should turn the system on and off, and until you work this out for yourself by trial and error (mainly error), you’ll be left completely flummoxed.